 SECTION 10.
 Cancellation of Meeting.
 The Board of Directors may cancel any meeting for cause.

 Article VI — Officers

 SECTION 1.
 Elected Officers.
-The elected officers of this Corporation shall be a President, Vice-President, Secretary, and Treasurer to be elected by the members at their Annual Meeting and who will serve until their successors have been duly elected and assume office.
+The elected officers of this Corporation shall be a President, Vice President & Program Chair, Vice President of Communications, Secretary, and Treasurer to be elected by the members at their Annual Meeting and who will serve until their successors have been duly elected and assume office.

 SECTION 2.
 Qualifications of Office.
 Only chief executive officers of member programs in good standing shall be eligible for nomination and election to any elective office of this Corporation.

 SECTION 3.
 Term of Office.
 Each elected officer shall take office immediately upon installation and shall serve for a term of three (3) years or until a successor is duly elected.
 Each elected officer shall serve concurrently as a member of the Board of Directors and as a member of the Executive Committee.
 Elected officers may be reelected to a second term of office not to exceed two consecutive terms.